Intel-bigdata/SSM/docs/ssm-demo.md

 read -file /demoCacheFile/f1
 ```

-Verify the cached file is shown on SSM's web UI by selecting Data Temperature/Files in Cache on Cluster tab.
+Verify whether the cached file is shown on SSM's web UI by selecting Data Temperature/Files in Cache on Cluster tab.

 ### Rule for moving data from cold storage to hot storage